whitmanschorn/whitmanschorn.github.io/README.md

 - [CNAME][cname]: If you're using this on GitHub Pages with a custom domain name, you'll want to change this to be the domain you're going to use.
 All that should be in here is a domain name on the first line and nothing else (like: `example.com`).
-- [favicon.png][favicon]: This is the icon in your browser's address bar.
+- [favicon.ico][favicon]: This is the icon in your browser's address bar.
 You should change it to whatever you'd like.
-- [logo.png][logo]: A square-ish image that appears in the upper-left corner
+- [ws.svg][logo]: A square-ish image that appears in the upper-left corner

 ## Deployment